memfault/interrupt/_posts/2019-12-11-reproducible-firmware-builds.md

 That's it!

-## Applying Reproducible Build Metholodogy During Development
+## Applying Reproducible Build Methodology During Development

 Over a projects lifetime, you will likely wind up making changes to the product that should have **no** impact on the final binary produced.
 Some examples of this type of change include: